-The first members of the group met at the Woodstock Music Festival in 1969 (where the tapes record what happened away from the stage in the muddy temporary counter culture community).
-Over time there were 10 founding members (David Cort, Parry Teasdale, Mary Curtis Ratcliff, Nancy Cain, Chuck Kennedy, Skip Blumberg, Davidson Gigliotti, Carol Vontobel, Bart Friedman and Ann Woodward (in order of appearance) and perhaps a dozen more people who participated in the collective (not to mention the Hog Farm buses which stayed with them for what seemed like a month).
+The first members of the group met at the Woodstock Music Festival in 1969 (where their tapes record what happened away from the stage in the muddy temporary counter culture community).
+Over the first year, there were 10 founding members (David Cort, Parry Teasdale, Mary Curtis Ratcliff, Nancy Cain, Chuck Kennedy, Davidson Gigliotti, Skip Blumberg, Carol Vontobel, Bart Friedman and Ann Woodward).
+Dozens more members later participated in collaborative projects.

 From underground to upstate

-The group remained together based in their loft studio in the burgeoning Soho neighborhood of NYC, where they built a multi-camera studio and editing room and had weekly underground video screenings.
-There were frequent collaborations within the downtown community of other earliest videomakers (including Nam June Paik, Shirley Clarke, Raindance, People’s Video Theatre and Global Village) and the alternative culture, avant-garde art and radical political movements of the 70s (including the Black Panther Party and Earth People’s Park) as well as the many other alternative media groups that were sprouting up around the country, including TVTV, the Whole Earth Catalog’s Media Access Center, and Ant Farm (this is what the 1970s were about).
+The group remained together based in their studio in the burgeoning Soho neighborhood of NYC, with a multi-camera studio and editing room and weekly underground video screenings (in the fifth floor walk up).
+There were frequent collaborations within the downtown community of other earliest videomakers (including Nam June Paik and Shirley Clarke), as well as the many other video groups that were sprouting up around the world, including Raindance, Global Village, People’s Video Theater, TVTV, and Ant Farm.

 Breaking creative ground

-With 10-plus active video artists/producers, the Freex were known for their innovative and sometimes even entertaining video productions with subjects that ranged from rock music, avant-garde performance art, the erotic, circus arts, street demonstrations, and alternative culture, to traditional crafts, behind-the-scenes at national events and travel through foreign countries.
-Without regard for the status quo of broadcast TV or for independent filmmaking, they strove to find out what was unique to the new medium and passionately broke new creative ground.
+The Freex were known for their innovative and even entertaining video productions with subjects that ranged from rock music, avant-garde performance art, the erotic, circus arts, street demonstrations, and alternative culture, to behind-the-scenes at mainstream national events, traditional crafts, and travel through foreign countries.

-Applying the skills and talents of the individual members, they surprisingly lived and worked together for nine years until their love lives, family plans and career goals drifted them apart.
+The 10 individuals lived and worked together for nine years until their love lives, family plans and career goals drifted them apart.
 The last Videofreex moved out of the Media Center in Lanesville in 1978.
-Recently, however, the group reformed in order to archive their videotapes and to rejuvenate the myth of their 1970s escapades.

 The Videofreex Archive